 - 1. Education: Building Successful Youth and Families - 2.
-Income and Independence: Increasing Self-Sufficiency - 3.
+Income & Independence: Increasing Self-Sufficiency - 3.
 Health: Creating a Healthier Community

-These three areas represent the priorities identified by the community during a community needs assessment conducted in 2008.
-These three impact areas were chosen as the ones where United Way can most make a difference and as the ones that will most contribute to making the twin counties more livable communities that help children and youth achieve their full potential while giving families, individuals, and seniors the ability to achieve greater financial stability and the best quality of life.
+These three areas represent the priorities identified by the community during a community needs assessment conducted in 2008 and are backed by subsequent reviews of community surveys and assessments in recent years.
+These three impact areas were chosen as the ones where United Way can most make a difference and as the ones that will most contribute to making the twin counties more livable communities, that help children and youth achieve their full potential while giving families, individuals, and seniors the ability to achieve greater financial stability and the best quality of life.
+We also want to ensure that we empower our citizens and remove any of the barriers that affect our marginalized populations.